Hellosimone/Hellosimone/README.md

 # Howdy, I’m Simone Michelle DeAngelis
-I’m interested in collaborative silliness in the direction of fulfillment of our full potentials so that we can end baby starvation and all have a good time!
+I’m interested in collaborative silliness in the direction of fulfillment of our full potentials so that we can end baby starvation and have a good time!
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on entertainment media
 - 📫 hellosimone91@gmail.com